Residents carry water from the local hospital up narrow staircases in the Guarataro neibourhood.

 ×

-Venezuela is in crisis, many of its people taking to the streets to protest against President Nicolas Maduro and his government, which they see as criminally negligent.
+Venezuela is in crisis.
+Many of its citizens are taking to the streets to protest against President Nicolás Maduro and his government, which they accuse of criminal negligence.

-"I don't give it much thought," said Alvaro, a resident of the Caracol neighbourhood of Caracas.
+“I don’t give it much thought,” said Alvaro, a resident of the Caracol neighborhood in Caracas.

-"My major worry is where the money for my family is coming from," adds the 45-year-old father of eight, four from his first marriage and four with his current wife, Maria.
+“My main worry is where the money for my family is coming from,” added the 45-year-old father of eight—four children from his first marriage and four with his current wife, Maria.

 Aura Sarimierito lives with her husband and youngest son.
 Her eldest lives in peru to send money back to her and the family which is their main source of income.
 Since 2016 hyperinflation has left many with little food and water.